BEagle1984/silverback/docs/guides/broker/producing/basics.md

 > While Kafka producers and consumers are different entities, MQTT clients are used for both producing and consuming messages.

 > [!Tip]
 > Assigning a name to the producer or client and its endpoints is optional but can be useful for logging and debugging purposes, as well as for direct access to the producer or client instance for advanced scenarios.
-Furthermore, it allows you to ensure that each client and endpoint is only configured once, even if you duplicate the declaration (for example if needed in multiple feature slices).
+Furthermore, it allows you to ensure that each client and endpoint is only configured once, even if you duplicate the declaration (for example, if needed in multiple feature slices).

 > [!Tip]
-> For a more in-depth documentation about the configuration of the underlying libraries refer to the [confluent-kafka-dotnet documentation](https://docs.confluent.io/current/clients/confluent-kafka-dotnet/api/Confluent.Kafka.html) and [MQTTNet documentation]([MQTTNet documentation](https://github.com/chkr1011/MQTTnet/wiki) respectively.
+> For more in-depth documentation about the configuration of the underlying libraries, refer to the [confluent-kafka-dotnet documentation](https://docs.confluent.io/current/clients/confluent-kafka-dotnet/api/Confluent.Kafka.html) and [MQTTNet documentation]([MQTTNet documentation](https://github.com/chkr1011/MQTTnet/wiki) respectively.

 ## Producing Messages